oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    example, ordering by unicode code points or by lexicographic order is sufficient to hide the original order of claims.

-This applies to Issuers (SD-JWT and II-Disclosures document) and Holders (HS-Disclosures JWT).
+This applies to Issuers (SD-JWT and Disclosures document) and Holders (HS-Disclosures JWT).

 With the approach chosen in this specification, claim names of objects